fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Especially if you're someone who just likes to click "OK" without really paying attention, you'll notice the "OK" button is grayed out.
 Here's why:

 This CSV file contains data related to geography (population by counties), but not actually any geographic data about the counties (that's what our other file did).
 In other words, it's not specifically for mapping; it's just data.
-So for "Geometry Definiton" we want to select "No Geometry".
+So we need to tell QGIS not to look for any specific geographic data for "Geometry Definiton" we want to select "No Geometry".
 Now you can click "OK".

 Some people expect their map to change here--as if the computer should read our minds--but we haven't told QGIS what to do with this new data.
 More specifically, we have not indicated how this data relates to the county boundary map we've already loaded.